Writing Support

 1. Helping graduate students improve their writing skills (genre, style, mechanics)

-2. Helping graduate students overcome obstacles to writing (productivity, accountability, community)
+2. Helping graduate students navigate the writing life (productivity, writing habits, accountability, community)

-They can also be divided into two sorts of format:
+They can also be divided into two broad formats:

 1. Workshops (clinics, modules and roundtables).
 Clinics are one-off (usually 2-hour) events, half or fully devoted to instruction.
 Modules are two or more linked clinics.

-2. Groups, which includes Dissertation Working Groups (Humanities & Social Sciences) and Dissertation & Article Working Groups (Life & Physical Sciences), as well as peer-review sessions, writing camps and discussion groups.
+2. Discussion-based seminars, which includes Dissertation Working Groups (Humanities & Social Sciences) and Dissertation & Article Working Groups (Life & Physical Sciences), as well as peer-review sessions, writing camps and roundtables.
 See below for more information.

 Workshops: selected examples